"An excellent leader with a cool head." - The Legal 500 2021

-"A very well-respected barrister." - Chambers and Partners 2020
+"A very well-respected barrister." - Chambers and Partners UK Bar 2020

 John Elvidge QC is an experienced Silk who has led in many important high profile criminal cases on the North Eastern Circuit.
 His practice includes homicide, fraud, organised crime, sexual exploitation and modern slavery.
 He receives instructions in large complex cases under VHCC contracts (prosecution and defence).
 He also undertakes regulatory work, including Health & Safety prosecutions, professional disciplinary hearings and licensing.